Amnesty International: 1990s

 In 1995, when AI wanted to promote how Shell Oil Company was involved with the execution of an environmental and human-rights activist Ken Saro-Wiwa in Nigeria, it was stopped.
 Newspapers and advertising companies refused to run AI's ads because Shell Oil was a customer of theirs as well.
 Shell's main argument was that it was drilling oil in a country that already violated human rights and had no way to enforce human-rights policies.
 To combat the buzz that AI was trying to create, it immediately publicized how Shell was helping to improve overall life in Nigeria.
 Salil Shetty, the director of Amnesty, said, "Social media re-energises the idea of the global citizen".
 James M. Russell notes how the drive for profit from private media sources conflicts with the stories that AI wants to be heard.

-Amnesty International was proactive in pushing for recognition of the universality of human rights.
-The campaign 'Get Up, Sign Up' marked 50 years of the UDHR.
-Thirteen million pledges were collected in support, and the Decl music concert was held in Paris on 10 December 1998 (Human Rights Day).
-At the intergovernmental level, Amnesty International argued in favour of creating a United Nations High Commissioner for Human Rights (established 1993) and an International Criminal Court (established 2002).

-After his arrest in London in 1998 by the Metropolitan Police, Amnesty International became involved in the legal battle of Senator Augusto Pinochet, former Chilean dictator, who sought to avoid extradition to Spain to face charges.
+Amnesty International became involved in the legal battle over Augusto Pinochet, former Chilean dictator, who sought to avoid extradition to Spain to face charges after his arrest in London in 1998 by the Metropolitan Police.
 Lord Hoffman had an indirect connection with Amnesty International, and this led to an important test for the appearance of bias in legal proceedings in UK law.
 There was a suit against the decision to release Senator Pinochet, taken by the then British Home Secretary Jack Straw, before that decision had actually been taken, in an attempt to prevent the release of Senator Pinochet.
 The English High Court refused the application, and Senator Pinochet was released and returned to Chile.